awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/100_Labs/100_Custom_Lenses_on_WATool/1_ddb_config_pillars_and_bps.md

 ### Prerequisites:

-Read through [this blog](
+1. Read through this blog, ["AWS Well-Architected Custom Lenses: Extend the Well-Architected Framework with Your Internal Best Practices"]( https://aws.amazon.com/blogs/aws/well-architected-custom-lenses-internal-best-practices/), which has step-by-step instructions:
-https://aws.amazon.com/blogs/aws/well-architected-custom-lenses-internal-best-practices/), it has step-by-step instructions as:
+* Download a JSON template from AWS Console - Well-Architected Tool.
-1. Download a JSON template from AWS Console - Well-Architected Tool.
+* Create a Custom lens and publish it.
-2. Create a Custom lens and publish it.
+* Create a workload with a Custom lens.

-3. Create a workload with a Custom lens.
+2. Read through this blog, ["Implementing the AWS Well-Architected Custom Lens lifecycle in your organization"](https://aws.amazon.com/blogs/architecture/implementing-the-aws-well-architected-custom-lens-lifecycle-in-your-organization/), which present a lifecycle that helps you build, validate, and improve your custom lens, in order to roll it out across your whole organization.

 ### Download Custom Lenses Template:
 1. Sign in to the AWS Management Console and open the [AWS Well-Architected Tool console](https://console.aws.amazon.com/wellarchitected/).